I'm Glad You're Dead Now

+I'm Glad You're Dead Now is a 2025 drama short film written, produced, directed and starring Tawfeek Barhom.
+A co-production between Palestine, France and Greece, it follows two brothers who confront buried secrets from their past when they return to the island where they were born and raised.

+The film had its world premiere at the Short Films competition of the 2025 Cannes Film Festival on 21 May, where it won the Short Film Palme d'Or.

+Summary

-I'm Glad You're Dead Now is a short drama film, directed by Tawfeek Barhom and released in 2025.
-A coproduction of companies from Palestine, France and Greece, the film stars Tawfeek Barhom and Ashraf Barhom as Reda and Abu Rashid, two brothers who confront buried secrets from their past when they return to the island where they were born and raised.
+A co-production between Palestine, France and Greece, the film stars Tawfeek Barhom and Ashraf Barhom as Reda and Abu Rashid, two brothers who confront buried secrets from their past when they return to the island where they were born and raised.